blockades/mmt_resources/research/security_shamirs.md

 #### Publicly publishing the encrypted shares

 This is what we were originally planning to do, but this only helps in this context if the encryption scheme used is deterministic.
 That is to say encrypting the same message with the same key twice will reliably give the same output.
 The problem here is that such encryption schemes are vulnerable to replay attacks.
 Most modern asymmetric schemes introduce some random nonce to evade this problem.
 The scheme we are using (libsodium's secret box) typically takes a 24 byte random nonce.
 So this is not a good option.
-However we actually already 'wrap' shares in a second level of encryption to to allow the secret owner to publish their own encrypted copy of the shard message with its associated metadata as a way to keep a personal record of what was sent to who.
+However we actually already 'wrap' shares in a second level of encryption to to allow the secret owner to publish their own encrypted copy of the share message with its associated metadata as a way to keep a personal record of what was sent to who.
 When we looked at other schemes for verifiable secret sharing we found they involved a similar practice, and we decided to use an existing well-documented scheme.

 #### Publicly publishing the hash of each share